Skip to main content

 • Focus on U.S. Treasury bonds, offering a high degree of credit safety.

 The iShares 0–1 Year Treasury Bond ETF (SHV) is designed to mirror the performance of an index consisting of U.S. Treasury bonds that have remaining maturities of one year or less.
 As an exchange-traded fund (ETF), SHV offers investors a convenient way to access a portfolio of short-term U.S. government debt.
 The fund operates under the umbrella of iShares, a well-known provider of ETFs managed by BlackRock, one of the world's largest asset management firms.
 SHV's strategy focuses on providing exposure to the very short end of the Treasury yield curve, making it a popular choice for investors seeking to minimize interest rate risk and maintain liquidity.
 The fund's holdings consist exclusively of U.S. Treasury bonds, which are considered to be among the safest fixed-income investments due to the full faith and credit backing of the U.S. government.
 SHV is structured to provide daily liquidity, allowing investors to buy or sell shares on the open market throughout the trading day.
 The fund's expense ratio is designed to be competitive within the short-term bond ETF landscape, aiming to deliver cost-effective access to its target asset class.
-With a market capitalization of $20.25 billion, SHV is a significant player in the short-term bond ETF market, attracting both institutional and retail investors seeking a stable and liquid investment option.
+With a market capitalization of $20.73B, SHV is a significant player in the short-term bond ETF market, attracting both institutional and retail investors seeking a stable and liquid investment option.

 • Tracks the investment results of an index composed of U.S. Treasury bonds.